and welcome to our German Word of the Day. This time we will have a quick look at the meaning of:

 - I go, I went, I am going, I would have been going, I will have gone, I had gone….

-but in Latin, each of these had its own form of the verb.
+Well, Latin had the same tenses and modes – more even.
+But in Latin, each of these had its own form of the verb.
 So in Latin it was more like this :

 - I go, I went, I gone, I gotilus, I golem, I gotiluminariumanus* ….